TooTallNate/node-lame/README.md

 encountered:

   * `id3v2` event - fired one time when the ID3v2 data at the beginning of the MP3 file has been parsed.
 A single `Buffer` argument is passed to the callbacks.
+  * `header` events - fired multiple times as each MP3 frame header gets written.
+A single `Buffer` argument is passed that is the header.
   * `frame` events - fired multiple times as each complete MP3 frame gets written.
 A single `Buffer` argument is passed that is a complete MP3 frame.
   * `id3v1` event - fired one time when the ID3v1 data at the end of the MP3 file has been parsed.
 A single `Buffer` argument is passed that is the ID3 info.
   * `end` event - fired one time when then end of the MP3 file is encountered.